Facts about carpenter ants

 Carpenter ant nests consist of a network of tunnels eaten out of the wood.
 The tunnels are smooth and clean.
 The sawdust is removed and often dumped in one location.
-If you find small piles of sawdust inside the cottage it may indicate that the carpenter ants have moved in.
+If you find small piles of sawdust inside the cottage it may indicate the carpenter ants have arrived.

 How do you get rid of carpenter ants?

-Getting rid of carpenter ants that have moved into the cottage is important for ensuring the structure doesn’t collapse.
+Getting rid of carpenter ants that have moved into the cottage is important to ensure the structure doesn’t collapse.

 Ant Bait and Insecticide

 Place ant traps and drops of liquid ant bait or powder around the inside of the cabin where you see the most activity.
 You can also place the traps and liquid baits around the locations outside the building where you see the carpenter ants entering the cabin.
-This is normally around the corners where the ants often climb up the support posts.
-If the ants are moving into the cottage, try to trace them back to the nest they are moving out of.
+This is normally around the corners, as the ants often climb up the support posts.
+If the ants are moving into the cottage, try to trace them back to the nest they are leaving.
 If you are spraying insecticides to kill the ants, don’t spray the ant killer near the food baits.